scindo07/telegram-query-parser/README.md

 # Telegram query parser with session link
-Universal Query Parser: Decode and manage queries with ease, featuring automatic game detection and history tracking.
+Universal Query Parser: Decode and manage queries with ease, featuring automatic game detection.

 #
 Universal Query Parser is a user-friendly tool designed to simplify the process of decoding and managing queries from various platforms.
 Here's how to use it: